w8tcha/CKEditor-CodeMirror-Plugin/README.md

 ### Available Shortcuts
 * 'Ctrl-K' to comment the currently selected text
 * 'Ctrl-Shift-K' to uncomment currently selected text
-* 'Ctrl-Alt-K' to autoformat currely selected text
+* 'Ctrl-Alt-K' to auto format currently selected text
 * 'Ctrl-F' to perform a search
 * 'Ctrl-G' to find next
 * 'Ctrl-Shift-G' to find previous